Highwood, Illinois: Architecture

 Arts and Crafts bungalows, such as these on North Avenue, are found throughout the city.

 Brick commercial store fronts, such as these on Green Bay Road, often have offices or apartments above.

-before the post-World War II building boom that led to much of the suburban development that characterizes Lake County.
+Highwood was settled in 1887 and was largely developed before the post-World War II building boom that led to much of the suburban development that characterizes Lake County.
 Therefore, the city has a large collection of pre-war residential and commercial structures that reflect the architecture popular during that period, including neo-classical, Italianate, and arts and crafts bungalow styles.
 Also common in the business district are brick commercial "store front" structures with commercial businesses on the ground floor and residential apartments above.